Sara Danius: Career

 Danius was a literary critic for the Swedish daily newspaper Dagens Nyheter from 1986.
 In 2008, she became professor of aesthetics at Södertörn University and docent of literature at Uppsala University.
 She was an executive member of the Royal Swedish Academy of Letters since 2010, and in 2013 became professor in literary science at Stockholm University.

 In March 2013, Danius was elected to the Swedish Academy, succeeding Knut Ahnlund on chair 7.
 Danius was formally installed in the academy at a ceremony on 20 December 2013.
 She took over the post as permanent secretary of the academy from Peter Englund on 1 June 2015.

 She played a central role in awarding the literature Nobel to Bob Dylan.
-This was the first time a musician and songwriter won the Nobel Prize in Literature.
+This was the second time a songwriter won the Nobel Prize in Literature, the first since Rabindranath Tagore won it in 1913.
 The award caused some controversy, particularly among writers arguing that the literary merits of Dylan's work are not equal to those of some of his peers.

 She was asked to resign from her position and left the academy on 12 April 2018, against the background of critique over the academy's handling of the Me Too-related Jean-Claude Arnault scandal.
 The scandal evolved into the 2018 controversies resulting in the cancellation of the Nobel Prize in Literature that year and the following restructuring of the academy.

 Two former permanent secretaries, Sture Allén and Horace Engdahl, called Danius a weak leader in her handling of the affair.
 On 26 February 2019 she resigned from her seat at the Swedish Academy.
 Her move came after several academy members tried to sweep the scandal under the rug, prompting the resignation of three academy members "in disgust."